-Due to significant advances in cancer diagnosis and treatment, the number of cancer survivors is expected to increase by 25% over the next decade.1 67 cancers.
+Due to significant advances in cancer diagnosis and treatment, the number of cancer survivors is expected to increase by 25% over the next decade.1 In our study, cancer care delivery was suboptimal, and has likely worsened since the COVID-19 pandemic.6 Cancer survivorship care is immensely complex due to the vast presentation of cancer- and treatment-related effects, presence of comorbid illnesses, and need for surveillance and preventative care.
+Management frequently occurs across multiple clinical disciplines and health systems, resulting in fragmented decision-making and coordination that can lead to serious gaps in cancer care delivery.7

+c.

 Our study is not without limitations.
 Data are missing on certain patient (e.g., education level, income, marital status) and provider (e.g., years in clinical practice) factors, which may influence the rendering of health services.
 However, the strengths of our study is in the use of a robust and nationally representative survey to provide a contemporary analysis of health services utilization in cancer and non-cancer populations.
 These insights should inform future cancer survivorship care practices.